-- Park the vehicle on a horizontal surface in front of a light-colored wall and make a mark at the height of the center of the low beam headlight. - Make another mark at a distance B under the first mark.
+- Park the vehicle on a horizontal surface in front of a lightcolored wall and make a mark at the height of the center of the low beam headlight. - Make another mark at a distance (B) under the first marking.
+Guideline